 Farming is the economic driver in the region.
 It is the basis of the economy for most of the counties and local communities in the Sacramento Valley.
 Farming in some areas of the Valley predates California statehood, and many of the lands have been farmed by the same family for multiple generations.
-In total, there are over 11,000 small family farms in the Sacramento Valley that contribute almost $3.5 billion to the state’s economy (2009 figures).
+In total, there are over 11,000 small family farms in the Sacramento Valley that contribute almost $4.5 billion to the state’s economy (California Agricultural Statistics Review 2013 – 2014).
 These same farms also provide almost 53,000 valuable jobs.

 Sacramento Valley farmers are continually implementing new practices and infrastructure to increase efficient water management at the field, district and regional level.
 The challenge in implementing new water management and farming practices is to ensure that increasing efficiency at the local level will not jeopardize the benefits and values the water use provides to the environment or to other downstream water users.
 Put, differently, efficient water management decisions must be made with a clear understanding of the impact those decisions have on regional sustainability.
 From a regional perspective, agricultural water use in the Sacramento Valley is a relatively modest portion of overall water use in the Valley as shown on the left side of the accompanying chart.